aclysma/basis-universal-rs/README.md

 Encoding can be done ahead of time using a command line tool in the [upstream repository](https://github.com/BinomialLLC/basis_universal).

+The encoded data can either be stored as a file or a binary blob.
+This data can include multiple images, and each image can store multiple levels.
+This is commonly used for storing cube textures and textures with precomputed mipmaps.
+This library also supports generating mipmaps for you.

 Please refer to https://github.com/BinomialLLC/basis_universal for more details.

 ## Performance